iandailis/Palettizer/README.md

 # How to use:

-1) Download Python (developed on 3.11.1 for Windows 10, but other configurations should also work).
+1) Download Python 3 (developed on 3.11.1 for Windows 10).
-2) Open a terminal.
-For Windows, use powershell.
+2) Open a terminal. (powershell on Windows).
+(Optional: Activate your python virtual environment)
-3) Get all the required libraries by running ```pip install -r requirements.txt```.
+3) Run ```pip install -r requirements.txt```.
 4) Run ```python main.py```
 5) Follow the instructions in the terminal.
-There are two provided images to try out.
+There are two provided images to try out: cat.jpg and butterfly.jpg
-6) Look at the generated output image in the generated folder and decide if the settings were good enough.
+6) Look at the output image in the generated folder and verify that your chosen settings look okay.
-7) Put the entire generated folder into your main project directory (that's the same place as your .qpf file).
+7) Put the entire generated folder into your quartus project directory (that's the same place as your .qpf file).
 8) Add the three .sv files in the folder to your Quartus project (rom, palette, and example).
-9) Instantiate the example module in your project, connect all the signals, and compile.
+9) Instantiate the example module in your project and  connect all the signals.
-10) Program the FPGA and verify that you see your generated image on the screen.
+10) Compile then program the FPGA and verify that you see your generated image on the screen.
 If so, the tool has worked!

 # FAQ: